apify/apify-docs/sources/platform/storage/usage.md

 ### Apify SDKs

-The Apify SDKs are libraries in JavaScript or Python that proviede tools for building your own Actors.<br />
+The Apify SDKs are libraries in JavaScript or Python that provide tools for building your own Actors.<br />

 * JavaScript SDK requires [Node.js](https://nodejs.org/en/) 16 or later.
 * Python SDK requires [Python](https://www.python.org/downloads/release/python-380/) 3.8 or above.